Daviology38/kmeans_toolbox_python/README.md

 # kmeans_toolbox_python

-Adapted from the MATLAB equivalent kmeans toolbox used by Moron et al. Adapted from Michaelangeli et al. 1995
+Adapted from the MATLAB equivalent kmeans toolbox used by Moron et al 2010.
+Adapted from Michaelangeli et al. 1995

 *David* *Coe*
 *UMass* *Lowell* *-* *2020*